 Except for cases where it is desirable to perform testing on completed “releases” of software products (for example, a final, end-to-end checkout of a release before shipping or moving it to the production environment), nothing could be more wrong or less inefficient than continuing the perpetration of this arrangement if one is serious about building a high quality product.
 Let’s look at some of the problems created when we separate our testers and our coders.

-Problems From Separating Testers & Coders
+Problems Caused By Separating Testers & Coders

 Coders and Testers get a different view of the product that they are mutually responsible for building – In non-Agile implementations, coders are supposed to read the functional specifications written by the business analyst (BA) and/or systems analyst (SA) in order to understand what it is they are supposed to build.
 In a similar fashion, testers are supposed to read the same functional specification, identify test cases and write test scripts (automated or manual) that will fully test the functionality once built.
 This is supposed to ensure that the coders don’t somehow influence the testers such that the identified test cases are constrained by the coder’s approach.
 In the end, however, all this actually accomplishes is an increase in the likelihood that the coder’s interpretation of the functional specification and the tester’s interpretation of the functional specification is going to be divergent.
 Even when supported directly by the BA and/or SA in separate conversations, there’s a good possibility that the coder’s and the tester’s interpretations will be different in important ways.